-As City Manager, she is responsible to the City Council for implementing their goals and vision for the future of Palmdale.
+As city manager, she is responsible to the City Council for implementing their goals and vision for the future of Palmdale.
 She regularly engages with the community, offering vivid insight and fresh eyes to the City’s many innovative programs and projects while leading staff in day-to-day business operations.
 A tenured member of the Antelope Valley, Ronda prides herself on making and sustaining strong community-based business and neighborly connections.

 Her greatest joy and fulfillment derive from being the daughter of forward-thinking, risk-taking parents, the wife of Anthony, a 20-plus year member of the United States Air Force, and the mother of their two children, Vincent and Isabella.

-MICHAEL "MIKE" BEHEN, DEPUTY CITY MANAGER
+NARDY LOPEZ, DEPUTY CITY MANAGER

 As deputy city manager, Nardy Lopez brings 18 years of dedication and passion to serving Palmdale’s residents.
 She thrives in immersing herself in the community and cultivating relationships to build partnerships with local organizations such as nonprofits, Chambers of Commerce, and school districts for the benefit of all.